Tales to laugh at, tales to wonder at

 The video gallery

-150 folk tales from around the world
+Over 170 folk tales from around the world

 some comic, some bawdy, some profound!

-Details of the tale
+Details of the tales

-Read more about the story
+Read more about Reward and Punishment

 Newsletter

-Richard in the wider world
+Richard in the wider world – 2026 plans

-Click for details, and mail if you are interested in a performance or workshop which can take advantage of these travel plans
+Click for details and mail if you are interested in a performance or workshop which can take advantage of these travel plans

 Go here for a list of all tales included on this site